mayadummett/belongr-starter/README.md

 ## Builders of Belongr

-Belongr was programmed by Drake Du and Maya Dummett with some code from the Exploration Team of [Tech for Social Good of the Harvard Computer Society](https://socialgood.hcs.harvard.edu/).
-Further documentation can be accessed [here]().
+Belongr was programmed by Drake Du and Maya Dummett with the stack from the Exploration Team of [Tech for Social Good of the Harvard Computer Society](https://socialgood.hcs.harvard.edu/).
+Further documentation can be accessed [here](https://youtu.be/pfeJBSlsuCw).

 ## Getting Started